THE MARILYN TRANSCRIPT - released August 5,

 Marilyn Monroe".
 The program does an excellent job with its forensic

 analysis of Marilyn's final hours.
-It considers Miner's theories, and those
+It considers Miner's theories, and

 of others, and gives compelling that evidence leads viewers to conclude that